 There are other aspects to consider in flights (stopovers, other destinations) but those won’t lead to a minimal cost on vacation.
 Keeping in mind where you fly out of, fly in to, and layovers will lead to the cheapest flights possible.
 Airline miles or credit card rewards is a great option to use here.

 Along with airfare, there is transportation throughout Japan that you will need to pay for.
 If you’re just sticking around Tokyo and Tokyo Disney Resort (we don’t recommend this) then just paying out-of-pocket for trains and buses around the area is the way to go.
 For traveling around the country, buy the Japan Rail Pass as it will provide easy access to Kyoto from Tokyo and vice versa.
 On top of that, you get to ride the Shinkansen (Japan’s bullet train) that is an exceptional experience in its own right.
-The Rail Pass cost is roughly $290 for 7 days, $460 for 14 days, and $590 for 21 days.
+The Rail Pass cost is roughly $220 for 7 days, $350 for 14 days, and $430 for 21 days.
 These prices are much lower than what they were a few years ago.

 Hotels – $140/night